tfausak/tfausak.github.io/_drafts/haskeleton-a-haskell-project-skeleton.md

 ## Setup

 There's no reason to make new software with old technology.
-To get started, make sure you have GHC 7.6.3 and Cabal 1.18.0.2.
+To get started, make sure you have GHC 7.6.3 and Cabal 1.18.0.2 installed.
 You can get GHC through [The Haskell Platform][] and the latest version of Cabal with `cabal install cabal-install`.

+Now for the hardest part:
-Think of a name for your project.
+thinking of a name for your package.
-I went with "husk", so replace it with your name throughout.
+I went with "husk".
+(If you're following along, replace that with your package's name throughout.)
-Make a directory for your project to get started: `mkdir husk && cd $_`.
+Make a directory for your package to get started.

-The only necessary file is the package description.
-Colloquially, this is "the Cabal file".
+{% highlight sh %}
+# mkdir husk
+# cd husk
+{% endhighlight %}

+You only need one file to make a package: a Cabal file.
+It describes the package and tells Cabal how to build it.
-It starts off very simple.
+It starts off pretty simple.

 {% highlight hs %}
 -- husk.cabal